Industrial Piercing FAQ - By APP Certified Piercers in NYC

 • Once fully healed, carefully unscrew one ball end and slide the jewelry out.

-• If the jewelry is stuck or painful to remove, visit a professional piercer to avoid causing damage.
+• If the jewelry feels stuck or is painful to remove, visit a professional piercer to avoid causing damage.

 • Yes, when performed by a professional piercer using sterile techniques and high-quality jewelry.